The Legal Bits

 How do we shorten the one-month notice period?

-Complete an Application to Shorten Period of Notice of Intent to Marry.
+Complete an Application to Shorten the Period of Notice of Intent to Marry.
 Then lodge it with the Registry of Births, Deaths and Marriages along with supporting documents.
 I cannot solemnise your wedding until the Registry approves your application.
+The BDM will apply a fee for this application.

 Can I organise a marriage with you from overseas?